jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] Done project "Document Internet as a Single Computer" is out-of-scope...
         - [x] Lots of fundamental principles may become out-of-scope of the Encircle Language Specs Project and might become part of a separate piece of documentation Encircle Language Broader View or something.
         - [x] Not sure if right now I want to dump it in a Done folder with all these many projects in it.
-        - [x] Does it matter?
+        - [x] Might it matter?
 I am trying to isolate just Encircle Language Spec from Other / anything else.

 #### 2020-04-01 Done Scoping Encircle Language Spec Planning Docs